cockroachdb/docs/src/current/cockroachcloud/resource-usage.md

 This page describes how to understand your CockroachDB {{ site.data.products.basic }} or {{ site.data.products.standard }} cluster's Request Unit (RU) consumption and tune your workload to balance performance and costs.

-- [Understand resource consumption (#understand-resource-consumption) gives an overview of the CockroachDB {{ site.data.products.basic }} and {{ site.data.products.standard }} architecture that affects RU and storage consumption and explains how RUs are calculated.
+- [Understand resource consumption](#understand-resource-consumption) gives an overview of the CockroachDB {{ site.data.products.basic }} and {{ site.data.products.standard }} architecture that affects RU and storage consumption and explains how RUs are calculated.

-- [Diagnose and optimize your resource consumption](#diagnose-and-optimize-your-resource-consumption) explains how to find and optimize queries and processes that may be consuming excessive resources and provides general tips for reducing resource usage.
+- [Diagnose and optimize your resource consumption](#diagnose-and-optimize-your-resource-consumption) explains how to find and optimize queries and processes that may be consuming excessive resources.

+- [General tips for reducing RU usage](#general-tips-for-reducing-ru-usage) gives recommendations depending on the kind of resource usage.

-For information on planning your cluster configuration and setting resource limits, refer to [Plan a {{ site.data.products.basic }} Cluster]({% link cockroachcloud/plan-your-cluster-basic.md %}) for a {{ site.data.products.basic }} cluster and [Plan a {{ site.data.products.standard }} Cluster]({% link cockroachcloud/plan-your-cluster.md %}) for a {{ site.data.products.standard }} cluster.
+For information on planning your cluster configuration, refer to [Plan a {{ site.data.products.basic }} Cluster]({% link cockroachcloud/plan-your-cluster-basic.md %}) and [Plan a {{ site.data.products.standard }} Cluster]({% link cockroachcloud/plan-your-cluster.md %}).

 ## Understand resource consumption